 Threads of Peru connects indigenous weavers to a global economy, allowing them to continue with traditional practices and lifestyles while earning sustainable incomes at fair trade prices.
-I headed a cultural research project to identify and catalog native dye plants used by weaving communities in the high Andes, organized two community dye workshops, and designed a master dye plant book.
+I headed a cultural research project to identify and catalog native dye plants used by weaving communities in the high Andes, organized two community dye workshops, and designed a master dye plant catalog.

 This book was created to catalog the different types of dye plants native to the Sacred Valley region.
 Each botanical illustration was painted by hand from photo references and plant samples gathered during my time in Peru.
-The pages were paired with color samples from the dye workshops to show the range of colors achievable with each plant and serve as a resource for Threads of Peru and the weaving communities.
+The pages were paired with color samples from the dye workshops to show the range of colors achievable with each plant and to serve as a resource for Threads of Peru and the weaving communities.

 Check out my gouache illustrations here.